Paul Bailey (politician)

-Paul Bailey (born March 4, 1968) is an American businessman, farmer and politician.
+Paul Bailey (born March 4, 1968) is an American politician.
 He serves as a Republican member of the Tennessee Senate, where he represents District 15.
-Paul Bailey is most well known for introducing a bill making it a felony to camp on public grounds.
-This bill has been opposed by nearly all homeless organizations nationwide.

 Early life

 Paul Bailey was born on March 4, 1968.
 He was educated at White County High School in Sparta, Tennessee.
 He graduated from Tennessee Tech.

 Career

 Bailey has been the general manager and vice president of Charles Bailey Trucking, Inc., a trucking company headquartered in Cookeville, Tennessee, for nearly three decades.
 He is also a farmer.

 Bailey serves as a Republican member of the Tennessee Senate, where he represents District 15, encompassing Cumberland, Jackson, Overton, Bledsoe, Putnam, and White Counties.

 Bailey serves as the vice chairman of the National Reined Cow Horse Association.

-He is a member of the National Rifle Association.
+In 2024, Bailey and Cookeville state Representative Ryan Williams cosponsored a resolution allowing Tennessee localities to arm public school teachers.
+The measure passed.

 Personal life

 With his wife Amy, Bailey has three children.
-Jordan Bailey, Korry Cole, and youngest Caleb Bailey.
 They reside in White County, Tennessee.
-He is a Christian.